YouTube Has a Secret 'Dark Mode'

 I assumed it was to limit all the videos by white people.
 Live and learn.

-Re:Wow, detailed instructions to achieve (Score:4, Informative)
+Re:Wow, detailed instructions to achieve (Score:5, Informative)

 early in the morning